Attention in Motion: Secure Platooning via Transformer-based Misbehavior Detection: Discussion

 \section{Discussion}

-Our comprehensive evaluation reveals distinct deployment strategies for various operational contexts, as well as limitations.

 \textbf{Vehicle-local deployment} (individual models) suits upstream vehicles (positions 1-2) that exhibit position-specific patterns, privacy-constrained scenarios that limit platoon-wide data sharing, heterogeneous platoons with varying capabilities, and bandwidth-limited environments.
 The 50-90\% inference speedup and 50\% size reduction make individual models optimal for resource-constrained hardware.
-Nonetheless, a locally deployed B$\cdot$V global model would enable the deployment of a single model, regardless of platoon position, at the cost of increased inference time (but still $<1 ms$) and memory footprint.
+Nonetheless, a locally deployed $B \cdot V$ global model would enable a single model to be deployed regardless of platoon position, at the cost of increased inference time (still $<1 ms$) and memory footprint.